Anglo-Scandinavian

+Shall Cross, one of 30 similar Anglo Scandinavian crosses in the Staffordshire, Derbyshire, Cheshire region.

 Anglo-Scandinavian is an academic term referring to the hybridisation between Norse and Anglo-Saxon cultures in Britain during the early medieval period.
 It remains a term and concept often used by historians and archaeologists, and in linguistic spheres.

 Although evidence for interconnection between Scandinavia and England is present throughout the entire early medieval period, two major concentrations of Scandinavian settlement are evident: the creation of the Danelaw during the mid-ninth century, and the conquest of Sweyn Forkbeard and Cnut in the 1010s.